AccelerateNetworks/PagingServer/README.rst

 After installation (see below), the script should be configured, providing it with at least the SIP account data for the general usage.

-Default configuration file locations it will try to read from:
+Configuration file (`ini format`_) locations:

 * paging.conf
 * /etc/paging.conf
 * callpipe.conf
 * /etc/callpipe.conf
-* Config paths specified on the command line.
+* Paths specified on the command line.

+All files will be looked up and parsed in that order, values in next ones overriding corresponding ones in the previous and defaults.

 See output of ``paging --help`` for info on how to specify additional configuration, more up-to-date list of default paths, as well as general